-The decision to fly or not during volcanic eruptions is solely the responsibility of the airline operator, not the Civil Aviation Authority (CAA, Safety and Airspace Regulation Group 2014).
+The decision of whether to fly during volcanic eruptions is solely the responsibility of the airline operator, not the Civil Aviation Authority (CAA; Safety and Airspace Regulation Group 2014).
 However, the CAA does require a safety risk assessment to be conducted before the operator is allowed to fly in airspace contaminated by volcanic ash.
-The safety risk assessment ensures that the operator has a safety management system, has a proven safety record, has the ability to evaluate volcanic ash risk, has documented procedures (such as how to avoid ash en-route), has received training in unusual circumstances and emergencies, and understands the impact of volcanic ash on the aircraft.
+The safety risk assessment ensures that the operator has a safety management system, a proven safety record, the ability to evaluate volcanic ash risk, documented procedures (such as how to avoid ash en route), and received training in unusual circumstances and emergencies, and that it understands the impact of volcanic ash on the aircraft.
 The safety risk assessment must then be approved by the CAA (Safety and Airspace Regulation Group 2014).

-The other requirement the CAA places on flights in airspace affected by volcanic ash is that operators are required to use Volcanic Ash Advisory Centre (VAAC) advisories, which are produced both graphically and in a text format.
-The London VAAC, based at the UK Met Office, is responsible for issuing volcanic ash advisories for the United Kingdom, Republic of Ireland, Iceland, and Scandinavia.
-The volcanic ash advisories, approved by the International Civil Aviation Organization, forecast the furthest extent of the ash cloud on three pre-approved flying altitudes.
+The other requirement the CAA places on flights in airspace affected by volcanic ash is that operators are required to use Volcanic Ash Advisory Centre (VAAC) advisories, which are produced in both graphic and text formats.
+The London VAAC, based at the Met Office, is responsible for issuing volcanic ash advisories for the United Kingdom, the Republic of Ireland, Iceland, and Scandinavia.
+The volcanic ash advisories, approved by the International Civil Aviation Organization, forecast the farthest extent of the ash cloud on three preapproved flying altitudes.

-74 b.
+b.
 Past literature

-Questions of decision making in natural hazards have been widely studied, involving participants who are both experts and non-experts.
-Experts may behave differently from non-experts because of their familiarity with the hazard, data presentation, and the types of decisions that are made in the face of these hazards.
-Indeed, experts have been shown to have different risk perceptions than non-experts in hazards such as flash flooding (Morss et al. 2016) and therefore may be expected to behave differently in decision tasks.
+Questions of decision-making in natural hazards have been widely studied, involving participants who are both experts and nonexperts.
+Experts may behave differently from nonexperts because of their familiarity with the hazard, data presentation, and the types of decisions that are made in the face of these hazards.
+Indeed, experts have been shown to have different risk perceptions than nonexperts in hazards such as flash flooding (Morss et al. 2016) and therefore may be expected to behave differently in decision tasks.

-However, similar to non-experts, experts can succumb to cognitive biases such as positive versus negative framing (e.g., Taylor et al. 1997) and anchoring (e.g., Whyte and Sebenius 1997; Englich et al. 2006).
-Additionally, some studies suggest that experts may not behave differently in decisiontasks than non-experts.
-In a study of decision making with different types of wind forecasts, both expert and novice forecasters had similar results: they performed most accurately when using a box plot, succumbed to anchoring when the worst-case scenario forecast was presented, and chose a box plot as easiest to use as a forecast aid (Nadav-Greenberg et al. 2008a).
+However, similar to nonexperts, experts can succumb to cognitive biases, such as positive versus negative framing (e.g., Taylor et al. 1997) and anchoring (e.g., Whyte and Sebenius 1997; Englich et al. 2006).
+Additionally, some studies suggest that experts may not behave differently in decision tasks than nonexperts.
+In a study of decision-making with different types of wind forecasts, both expert and novice forecasters had similar results: they performed most accurately when using a box plot, succumbed to anchoring when the worst-case scenario forecast was presented, and chose a box plot as a forecast aid because it was the easiest to use (Nadav-Greenberg et al. 2008a).

-Other studies suggest that the classification of a participant as "expert" may not be as important 88 as other factors.
-In a decision-task study of military personnel, the amount of direct experience in 89 a Combat Operations Center significantly affected decisions whereas rank and years of service did 90 not (St. John et al. 2000).
-In another decision task, numeracy (which can vary widely across expert 91 groups) predicted how well participants performed when given probabilistic information (Peters 92 et al. 2006).
-Because there is not necessarily a distinction between how experts and non-experts 93 perform in decision tasks, literature using both groups as participants have guided our research 94 questions (discussed in section 1c).
-95
+Other studies suggest that the classification of a participant as an "expert" may not be as important as other factors.
+In a decision-task study of military personnel, the amount of direct experience in a combat operations center significantly affected decisions, whereas rank and years of service did not (St. John et al. 2000).
+In another decision task, numeracy (which can vary widely across expert groups) predicted how well participants performed when given probabilistic information (Peters et al. 2006).
+Because there is not necessarily a distinction between how experts and nonexperts perform in decision tasks, literature using both groups as participants have guided our research questions (discussed in section 1c).